naveen1555/cusomerWebApp-frontend/README.md

 TO RUN APPLICATION

-1) npm install resoures
+1) run "npm install" in the terminal

-2) npm start to run in the browser
+2) run "npm start" to run in the browser